shells-sh/styles.sh/_pages/index.md

 ## `(set -o posix; set)`

-This is the corrent way to get a definition of a variable:
+This is the correct way to get a definition of a variable:

 ```sh
 foo=5